incoresemi/riscv-opcodes/README.md

   ```
   $pseudo_op rv_zicsr::csrrs frflags rd 19..15=0 31..20=0x001 14..12=2 6..2=0x1C 1..0=3
   ```

+  If a ratified instruction is a pseudo\_op of a regular unratified instruction, it is recommended to maintain this pseudo\_op relationship i.e. define the new instruction as a pseudo\_op of the unratified regular instruction, as this avoids existence of overlapping opcodes for users who are experimenting with unratified extensions as well.

 - **imported\_instructions** - these are instructions which are borrowed from an extension into a new/different extension/sub-extension.
 Only regular instructions can be imported.
 Pseudo-op instructions cannot be imported.
 Example:
   ```